Biden's Labor Department rescinds Trump-era rule affecting gig workers

 Walsh said in the interview that his department would have conversations in coming months with companies that employ gig labor to make sure workers have access to consistent wages, sick time, healthcare and "all of the things that an average employee in America can access."

-The rule by President Donald Trump's administration, finalized in early January before he left office on Jan.
-20, would have hampered workers' ability to earn a minimum wage and overtime compensation - protections offered under the FLSA.
+The rule by former President Donald Trump's administration, finalized in early January before he left office on Jan.
+20, would have hampered workers' ability to earn a minimum wage and overtime compensation - protections offered under the Fair Labor Standards Act (FLSA).

 It was supposed to take effect in March, but did not because it was being reviewed by Biden's Labor Department.
 The withdrawal will be effective on Thursday.